 She managed to locate her sons, named Amphion and Zethus, who had been raised by shepherds and who now learned the tortures their mother had endured at the hands of Dirce.
 The enraged brothers avenged the wrongs done to their mother by executing Lycus and Dirce, for whom they devised a special method of execution in retaliation for her cruelty to Antiope.
 Dirce was lashed to a raging bull which trampled her to a gory death.
 This is seen here first in a red-figure vase painting, and then in a wall painting from Pompeii.

 This story was the subject of this huge group-sculpture, discovered in 1545 among the remains of the Baths of Caracalla, a colossal public building contructed about A.D.
 215. It clearly demonstrates the prevalent style of Hellenistic and Roman sculpture in general, an interest in complex, energetic figures drawn from classical myths.
 The twins are distinguishable by the inclusion of the lyre beneath the figure on the right, for Amphion was said to be a skilled musician with this instrument.
-After her execution, Amphion and Zethus were co-rulers of the city, enlarging it and giving the city a new name after its expansion; from then on it would be called Thebes, after Thebe, the wife of Zethus.
+After her execution, Amphion and Zethus were co-rulers of the city, enlarging it and giving the city a new name after its expansion.
+From then on it would be called Thebes, after Thebe, the wife of Zethus.

-The name Farnese comes from the family who owned it after its discovery; it is now on display at the National Museum of Naples.
+The name Farnese comes from the family who owned it after its discovery.
+It is now on display at the National Museum of Naples.

-After Amphion and Zethus, the kingship of Thebes passed to a descendant of Cadmus, Laius, the son of labdacus; but Laius had offended the gods by assaulting (or abducting) Chrysippus, the son of king Pelops of Elis.
+After Amphion and Zethus, the kingship of Thebes passed to a descendant of Cadmus, Laius, the son of labdacus.
+But Laius had offended the gods by assaulting (or abducting) Chrysippus, the son of king Pelops of Elis.
 For this crime, Laius brought a curse upon himself and his whole family.
 He was warned by a prophecy that if he and his wife Jocasta ever had a son, that child would one day kill him.
 So when a son was born, Laius commanded that it be taken out and exposed (abandoned in the countryside) to prevent the prophecy from coming true.
-The red-figure vase painting below shows the servant of Laius (labelled as Euphorbus) carrying the infant Oedipus.
-But the servant gave the baby to a shepherd he saw nearby, who carried the child to Corinth, where he grew up not knowing he was the adopted son of the king and queen of Corinth.

 As an adult, Oedipus went to the consult the oracle, and was told he would kill his father and marry his mother, something he had no intention of doing, but was unaware who his real parents were.
 He soon after became involved in a fight with a man whom he killed at a crossroads (his father Laius, but neither of them knew the other at the time).